ITU-BDSA23-GROUP15/Chirp/docs/report.md

 The test suite can then be run by entering cd src/Chirp.Tests (maybe not, can just do dotnet test from root of project) and afterwards dotnet test.
 This will run the test suite and output the results in the terminal.

 # Ethics

 ## License
 We've chosen the MIT License, which is a permissive free software license, because of its limited restriction on reuse.
+In this project we wanted to encourage reuse of our code, and therefore we've chosen a license that allows for this.
+The MIT License is also a very common license, which makes it easy for others to understand the terms of the license.

 ## LLMs, ChatGPT, CoPilot, and others
 "State which LLM(s) were used during development of your project.
 In case you were not using any, just state so.
 In case you were using an LLM to support your development, briefly describe when and how it was applied.
 Reflect in writing to which degree the responses of the LLM were helpful.
 Discuss briefly if application of LLMs sped up your development or if the contrary was the case."